PythonOT/POT/docs/source/quickstart.rst

 proposed in [6]_ .
 You need to provide the regularization function as parameter ``f`` and its gradient as parameter  ``df``.
-Note that the conditional gradient relies on iterative solving of a linearization of the problem using the exact :any:`ot.emd` so it can be  slow in practice.
-But, being an interior point algorithm,  it always returns a transport matrix that does not violates the marginals.
+Note that the conditional gradient relies on iterative solving of a linearization of the problem using the exact :any:`ot.emd` so it can be quite slow in practice.
+However, being an interior point algorithm, it always returns a transport matrix that does not violates the marginals.

-Another generic solver is proposed to solve the problem
+Another generic solver is proposed to solve the problem:

 .. math::
     \gamma^* = arg\min_\gamma \quad \sum_{i,j}\gamma_{i,j}M_{i,j}+ \lambda_e\Omega_e(\gamma) + \lambda\Omega(\gamma)